youssef-hossam3010/Birthday-Calculator/README.md

 Birthday Calc using html,css and js

 Descritption :
-its a calculator at which u enter your year of birth and it displays your age.
+its a calculator at which you enter your year of birth and it displays your age.